Fitz and the Tantrums: History

-Early history
+Early History (2008-2009)

 Fitz and the Tantrums was founded by Michael Fitzpatrick in 2008.
 Having purchased an old Conn electronic organ, he was inspired to write the song "Breakin' the Chains of Love" that same night.
-He contacted his college friend, saxophonist James King, who recommended singer Noelle Scaggs and former drummer John Wicks who left the band in 2022.
+He contacted his college friend, saxophonist James King, who recommended singer Noelle Scaggs and drummer John Wicks.
 In turn, King brought in bassist Joseph Karnes and keyboardist Jeremy Ruzumna.
 According to Fitzpatrick, the band immediately clicked.
 He has said, "It was literally like five phone calls, one rehearsal, and we could have played a show that night."
 The band performed their first show at Hotel Café in Hollywood, in December 2008, which Fitzpatrick booked one week after their first rehearsal.
 In interviews, he has stated the importance of booking a date before the band was ready, in order to bring out the best in all performers.
 During the first half of 2009, they performed at several clubs in Los Angeles, including The Viper Room and Spaceland.
 Before Joseph Karnes was brought into the band, the previous bassist, Ethan Phillips was with the band for the first EP, and a part of their first album, "Pickin' Up The Pieces".

 The band recorded their debut EP, Songs for a Breakup, Vol. 1, during the first half of 2009 at Fitzpatrick's home in Los Angeles.
 The EP was first released on August 11, 2009, through Canyon Productions.
 In September 2009 they toured with Hepcat and Flogging Molly.
 In November 2009 the band opened eight concerts on the Maroon 5's Back to School Tour.
 Their appearance was on short notice, after previously scheduled opener K'naan cancelled due to fatigue in late October.
 According to Fitzpatrick, "Adam Levine from Maroon 5 was in New York to get a tattoo, and his favorite tattoo artist had downloaded the record after hearing us on the radio.
 He told Adam, 'you gotta hear this band.'
 A week and a half later, we're opening for Maroon 5 on their college tour."
 In December 2009 the band shot the official music video for their first single, "Breakin' the Chains of Love", which was directed by Joshua Leonard.
 It features Fitzpatrick and Scaggs in a moving and rotating bed.